-A Distribution Network Operator is a company licensed to distribute electricity in the UK.
+A Distribution Network Operator (Or DNO) is a company licensed to distribute electricity in the UK.
 These companies own and operate the system of cables and towers that bring electricity from the national transmission network to our homes and businesses.

 What is a Distribution Network Operator (DNO)?

-- Generation: power plant ownership and operation
+Generation: responsible for power plant ownership and operation

-- Transmission: operate high voltage transmission networks
+Transmission: responsible for high voltage transmission networks

-- Suppliers: electricity sellers like the Big Six and OVO energy
+Suppliers: electricity sellers like OVO

 DNO regions and operators